 What is the cost?

 The registration fee includes the majority of necessary equipment, fittings, and fees to be part of the league.

-Visit our sign up page to see current cost for registration - https://football.eventbrite.com
+Visit our sign up page here to see current cost for registration.

 The additional equipment you will need are Cleats, Mouth guard, Upgraded Chin Strap (not required.)
 All other equipment is provided.
-We have some great contacts from the NFL and try to get the best equipment.
+We have some great contacts from USA Football and we get the best equipment.

 If you have not paid for your registration yet you can come to the fitting events and we can help answer questions about registration.
 Note that all registration is done online by credit card.
 WE DON’T ACCEPT CHECKS.

 BIRTH CERTIFICATE (or copy of certificate) is REQUIRED at equipment fittings to verify age.
 We want the girls in the right age groups and weight limits.